emmett-framework/emmett/docs/auth.md

-If you don't want to have the `first_name` and `last_name` fields inside your user model (they are set to be not-null), you can subclass the `AuthUserBasic` model instead, available under `weppy.tools.auth.models`, which doesn't include them.
+If you don't want to have the `first_name` and `last_name` fields inside your user model (they are set to be not-null), you can subclass the `AuthUserBasic` model instead, available under `emmett.tools.auth.models`, which doesn't include them.

 Before seeing how to customize the remaining auth models, let's see which relations are available as default.